EvaMart/bh24-project5-report/paper/paper.md

    - **Implementation Feasibility**: We assessed how easily a person (rather than a machine) could evaluate whether the indicator was being met.
 This was not a measure of compliance quality, but of assessability.
    - **Action Decision**: We assigned an action:
      - **Keep**: The indicator was considered relevant and feasible.
-     - **Maybe**: The indicator’s value was uncertain or context-dependent.
+     - **Maybe**: The value of the indicator was uncertain or context-dependent.
      - **Discard**: The indicator was redundant, too vague, or philosophical (e.g., "immutable infrastructure").

    - **Tagging**: We also added supplementary tags to help identify indicators relevant to cross-cutting themes such as testing, findability, or community practices.